 6. Quality Sleep - 8 Hours

-Women need on average 20-30 minutes more sleep per day than men.
-This is not a weakness - it's the biology of the female defense system.
+Studies indicate that women need on average about 20 minutes more sleep per day than men.
+This is not a weakness - it's the biology of the female immune system.
 Don't feel guilty if you need extra sleep.

 7. Social Connections